 Pollen Season: Does Pollen Affect Your Car’s Paint?

-Some people call pollen the snow of the south, while others sneeze their way through spring, counting down the days until summer.
 That yellow haze in the air are particles of pollen that must land somewhere, and our cars seem to bear the brunt of Mother Nature’s colorful dust.

 The most visible remnants remain on our cars until we run our wipers and swish away enough of the pollen to see through the windshield.
 But what is happening with all the pollen on the paint?
 The experts at Autobell® are here to break down the facts, dispel the myths, and make the next pollen season less impactful on your car.